 This university town just oozes charm, with winding cobbled streets and half-timber houses creating a picture-postcard old-world atmosphere.
 Located in the south of the Black Forest, Freiburg is surrounded by vineyards and wooded mountainsides, with plenty of hiking trails to explore.
 You can take the cable car up to the lookout tower on Schlossberg (Castle Mountain) for sweeping 360-degree panoramas of Freiburg and the undulating countryside beyond.
 It’s extra romantic at sunset, especially when coupled with a drink in the beer garden at the top.

-Don’t miss visiting the 11th-century Gothic cathedral, which is a designated national cultural monument and known as one of the most beautiful towers on earth.
+Don’t miss visiting the 11th-century Gothic cathedral, which is a designated national cultural monument.
+It’s one of the most famous landmarks in Germany and heralded amongst the top beautiful towers on earth.
 Other architectural highlights include the medieval Swabian Gate and the historical merchants’ hall.
 Swing by the Cathedral market to rub shoulders with locals buying their fresh weekly produce, and pop into the galleries and museums to discover more about the past, and future, of this vibrant city.

 You’ll spend your afternoons strolling beside the canal in the sun, and sitting at pavement cafes treating yourself to chocolate cake and coffee.
 By night, Freiburg really comes to life with all the concerts, bars, and restaurants you can handle.
 The local wine is pretty good too, so try and glass or two and get your evening off to a good start.